3 Highly Motivating Advantages of Becoming a Computer Security Specialist

 Because of the growing demand for robust computer and network security, as well as its critical importance, professionals in this field frequently earn excellent salaries.
 In fact, the average white hat hacker salary is close to six figures.
 And many ethical hackers find jobs that pay 100K or more per year.

-For example, in 2018, the average salary for information security analysts in the U.S. was $102,470.
-However, those who worked in the financial securities and commodities industry earned $98,770, on average.
-And the highest earners in the field made over $208,000 a year.***
+For example, according to the Occupational Employment Statistics program, the average salary for information security analysts in the U.S. was $102,470 in 2018.
+However, those who worked in the pharmaceutical industry earned $131,150, on average.
+And the highest earners in the field made over $156,580 a year.

 3. A Large Variety of Good Training and Certification Options

 When it comes to attaining employer-valued credentials in this field, many different pathways exist.
 Even so, one of the most popular options at the college level is to earn a career-focused computer security degree or diploma.